vyadh/donkeysql/README.md

         .execute();
 ```

-A query with auto-expanding parameters when an `Iterable` supplied:
+A query with auto-expanding parameters when an `Iterable` supplied for an IN operator:

 ```java
   Stream<Animal> results = DB.with(dataSource)